LazyTechGeek/Home-Assistant-Bed-Sensor/README.md

         - Oi Dave.
         - Dave.
         - Oh, you think you can pull a fast one on me?
-        - Oh for crying out loud
+        - Oh for crying out loud.

       question:
         - Why are you in bed?